| Title: | Modeling, Standardization and Testing for Provider Profiling |

 This function creates a caterpillar plot to visualize the standardized measures (indirect or direct).

-Each provider's standardized measure value is represented as a point, and a reference line is shown at the value specified by refline_value
+Each provider's standardized measure value is represented as a point, and a reference line is shown at the value specified by refline_value (default is NULL).

-is not specified, for linear FE or RE models with indirect or direct standardized differences, it will be set to 0;
+If refline_value is not specified, for linear FE or RE models with indirect or direct standardized differences, it will be set to 0;

 for logistic FE models with indirect or direct ratios, it will be set to 1;